Pushpak-Bhalavi/CODSOFT/README.md

 # 🚀 CodSoft Data Science Internship Projects

-This repo contains my internship projects for CodSoft — Tasks 1 .
-Each is a self-contained ML project with data, code, and step-by-step explanation.
+This repo contains my internship projects for CodSoft — Each is a self-contained ML project with data, code, and step-by-step explanation.

 ---